-real soft viagra online pharmacy prescription While Louis, at an early age already full aware that he was King, was more of a silent and observing nature, his younger brother Philippe was quite the opposite.
+While Louis, at an early age already was fully aware that he was King, he was more of a silent and observing nature.
+His younger brother Philippe was quite the opposite.
 Philippe, back then known as le Petit Monsieur, loved to chatter, cavort and was known for occasional tantrums.
-Little Philippe had, for example, after tripping over his dance partner’s skirts during a ballet, slapped a Lady who was laughing about the incident and not long after a daughter of a Lady-Of-Honor that quarreled with his nurse.
-Being the King’s brother is not easy, especially if one is taught from birth on to obey whatever he says and is kindly reminded every day that one is a subject before a brother, something that influenced Philippe’s thinking greatly and made him prone to occasional outbursts, but just as Philippe, little Louis could throw quite a fit as well, he was King after all.
+Little Philippe had, for example, after tripping over his dance partner’s skirts during a ballet, slapped a lady who was laughing about the incident and not long after, a daughter of a lady-of-honour that quarrelled with his nurse.
+Being the King’s brother is not easy, especially if one is taught from birth on to obey whatever the King says and is kindly reminded every day that one is a subject before a brother, something that influenced Philippe’s thinking greatly and made him prone to occasional outbursts.
+Just Philippe, little Louis could throw quite a fit as well, he was King after all.

-real viagra online Upon realizing his older brother just spat on his bed, Philippe sat up and repaid Louis likewise.
-This act alone was pretty close to a Lèse-majesté already, even though it was acted out by the King’s brother, and what followed set the court buzzing like a beehive.
-Louis, now quite infuriated, spat into Philippe’s face, which in turn set Monsieur to a state of outrage and infuriation.
+Upon realising his older brother just spat on his bed, Philippe sat up and repaid Louis likewise.
+This act alone was pretty close to a lèse-majesté already, even though it was acted out by the King’s brother.
+What followed set the court buzzing like a beehive.
+Louis, now quite infuriated, spat into Philippe’s face, which in turn outraged Monsieur.
 He leaped from his own bed on that of his brother, lifted his nightshirt… and urinated on his brother’s bed.
-We can only hope that Louis had a certain safety distance to his brother.
+We can only hope that Louis had a bit of a safety distance to his brother.
 The act was once more repaid in kind, by Louis leaping on Philippe’s bed and lifting his nightshirt to leave, like his brother just had done, a puddle on the sheets.
 That being not enough, Philippe began to take Louis’ bed apart, and thus Louis did the same with Philippe’s.
 Pieces of bed cloth flew through the room as both yelled at each other and, now having nothing to tear apart anymore, leaped at each other to wrestle.
 This episode came only to an end as the King’s governor entered the room and both were quickly separated, the nightshirts torn apart and out of breath.

-go here Not too long after, the court witnessed another episode of brother versus brother triggered by adolescent bravado, this time with less body fluids, thankfully.
+Not too long after, the court witnessed another episode of brother versus brother triggered by adolescent bravado, this time with less body fluids.